PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

    derived from Q by estimating the Q-values for each action give the current state and applying an epsilon-greedy policy.
 Deep Q-learning simply means using multilayer feedforward neural networks or even Convolutional Neural Networks (CNNs) to handle raw pixel input

+2) Double Deep Q-Learning Algorithm :
+   Deep Q-Learning is based upon Q-learning algorithm with a deep neural network as the function approximator.
+However, one issue that      Q-learning suffers from is the over estimation of the TD target in its update equation.
+The expected value is always greater than or    equal to the greedy action of the expected value.
+As a result, Q-learning ends up overestimating the q-values thereby degrading          learning efficiency.
+To address it, we use the double Q-learning algorithm where there are two separate q-tables.
+And at each time      step, we randomly decide which q-table to use and use the greedy action from one q-table to evaluate the q-value of the other q-table